infracost/infracost-azure-devops/README.md

                              --compare-to=/tmp/infracost-base.json \
                              --out-file=/tmp/infracost.json
             displayName: Generate Infracost diff
-            # If you're using Terraform Cloud/Enterprise and have variables or private modules stored
-            # on there, specify the following to automatically retrieve the variables:
-            # env:
-            #   INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
-            #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

           # Posts a comment to the PR using the 'update' behavior.
           # This creates a single comment and updates it.
 The "quietest" option.